Although many tourist guides would lead you to believe otherwise, there are plenty of things to do in Wicklow outside of Glendalough.

 Actually, come to think of it, it looks a little like a wizards hat… Standing at 501m above sea level, the Great Sugarloaf is the perfect place for a casual climb with family or friends.

-On a clear day, you’ll be treated to unrivalled panoramic views of Dublin, the Wicklow Mountains, and the Irish Sea from its summit.
+On a clear day, you’ll be treated to unrivaled panoramic views of Dublin, the Wicklow Mountains, and the Irish Sea from its summit.

 I’ve done this walk many times over the years.
 It generally takes around an hour and a half at a slow pace.
 Here’s a full guide to climbing the Great Sugarloaf Mountain.

-The Harbour Bar in Bray was established wayyyyyy back in 1872.
-Over its many years in business, this cosy traditional pub has welcomed everyone from Katharine Hepburn and Bono, to literary giant Brendan Behan through its doors.
+I’d argue that the Harbour Bar is one of the best pubs in Ireland.
+It was established wayyyyyy back in 1872 and over its many years in business, this traditional pub has welcomed everyone from Katharine Hepburn and Bono, to literary giant Brendan Behan through its doors.

 If you’re in search of an old-school Irish pub that oozes charm and character by the boat-load, then slap this one on your to-nurse-a-pint-in list.